Arcade Heroes: TRACK & FIELD - Warped Factor - Words in the Key of Geek.

 Bash those buttons!

-With the delayed 2020 Olympic Games now underway, let's rewind the clock back nine Olympiads to the Summer of 1984.
+With the 2024 Olympic Games now underway, let's rewind the clock back 40 years to the Summer of 1984.
 The international multi-sport event was held from July 28th to August 12th that year, mainly in Los Angeles, California, USA.
 Despite a boycott by a total of fourteen Eastern Bloc countries, including the Soviet Union and East Germany, competition was fierce.
 Especially among the Track & field events, with Carl Lewis of the United States, making his first of four appearances at the Olympics, equaling the 1936 performance of Jesse Owens by winning four gold medals (in the 100 m, 200 m, 4 × 100 m relay and long jump), and Daley Thompson of Great Britain eventually being awarded a new world record through winning his second consecutive gold medal in the decathlon.

 Track & Field events were also proving a hit elsewhere - in the arcades across the globe.
 Thanks to Konami's addictive 1983 sporting release.